DRKWang/Efficient-geometric-data-structures/README.md

 To get access to rtree in Sage, please do as follows.

-1. Install Sage from source.
+1. Install sage from source.

 Since *cgal_swig_bindings* package currently is waiting for review, it can only be accessed via develop version, instead of a release version, we have to install it from source.
 To install it, see [this page](https://doc.sagemath.org/html/en/installation/source.html#step-by-step-installation-procedure).